What is Coaching?

 “Coaching is unlocking a person’s potential to maximise their own performance.
 It is helping them to learn rather than teaching them.”

-Furthermore, he noted where coaching played a role in helping athletes be less affected by the impact of their inner state.
+Furthermore, he noted that coaching played a role in helping athletes be less affected by the impact of their inner states.
 And that with minimal interference, it was possible to tap into ‘an unexpected natural ability’.
-One which led to increases in performance.
+One that led to increases in performance.

 Unquestionably, coaching follows this principal, which is helpfully summarised by the formula: